The Basics: Overview

 Cervical cancer screening tests usually happen as part of a pelvic exam.
 During this exam, you lie on your back on an exam table, bend your knees, and put your feet into stirrups.

 These tests take about 5 minutes.
 It may feel uncomfortable, but it usually doesn't hurt.
+If you’re not comfortable being alone with the doctor or nurse during the exam, ask to have another health professional from the practice (like another nurse) in the room, too.

 Learn more about cervical screening tests: